OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-04.md

 ## 1 Timothy 4:5

-for it is sanctified through the word of God and prayer.
+for it is made holy by the word of God and prayer.

 ## 1 Timothy 4:6